Ethical Hacking Interview Questions and Answers [2025]

 5. Explain the concept of encryption and decryption.

-The process of transforming plaintext data into a coded form (ciphertext) to prevent unwanted access is known as encryption.
-The opposite procedure, known as decryption, involves using a key to return the coded data to its original plaintext form.
+Encryption is the process of transforming plaintext data into a coded form (ciphertext) to prevent unwanted access.
+The opposite procedure, decryption, involves using a key to return the coded data to its original plaintext form.

 6. What is a DDoS attack?
 How can it be prevented?

-The goal of a DDoS (Distributed Denial of Service) attack is to render an online service unusable by flooding it with excessive traffic from numerous sources.
+A DDoS (Distributed Denial of Service) attack aims to render an online service unusable by flooding it with excessive traffic from numerous sources.
 This can cause the targeted service to crash or become very slow, as well as disrupt regular traffic.
 It is possible to stop a DDoS attack in the following ways:

 1. Implement Firewalls and Intrusion Detection Systems (IDS),